ruanyl/import-sort-style-alias/README.md

 # import-sort-style-alias

-sort webpack resolve.alias separately first by the order defined in the array, then by member name
+Sort resolve.alias separately, first by the order defined in the array, then by member name

 ```
 npm i import-sort-style-alias --save-dev